SumitKumar-17/FileSystem/README.md

-# FileSys - Filesystem Explorer
+# FileSystem - Filesystem Explorer

+> ⚠️ **Note**: The system currently **crashes frequently** if you try to mount an actual filesystem
+(file pointer errors and segmentation faults).
+It works reliably only with the **virtual filesystem** implemented inside the project.

 A modular Qt/C++ filesystem explorer that allows users to interact with both local (.fs) and external filesystems (USB drives, hard drives, SD cards, optical media).